 - Be direct.
-Tell me who you are and how I can help you in the very first email you send.
+Tell me who you are and how I can help you in the very first message you send.
+Don’t tell me “how are you?”.
 While I am not opposed to starting an open dialogue, I can help you more efficiently if you directly articulate what you specifically need from me (include deadlines!)

 - Include any and all relevant information.
 While it is important to be direct and get to the point, it is also important to make sure to include any information that might be relevant so that I can be informed without having to go back and forth asking and answering questions.
 Links to webpages or Google Documents that contain important information are more efficient than attaching large document files.

 - Reply to the same email thread, instead of starting a new thread.
 That way I can quickly reference any previous correspondence and response faster.